bobleesj/electron-microscopy/src/sample-loading.md

 - Press `Reset holder` in TEMUI.
 - Close column valves in TEMUI.
 - Pull the holder straight out up to the point shown above, turn clockwise, pull the rest out continuously.

+## Changelog

+- Dec 17, 2025 - Add sample loading region by @bobleesj
+- Dec 15, 2025 - Add tomography holder section by @bobleesj, with images taken by Guoliagn Hu
+- Dec 13, 2025 - Add single-tilt, double-tilt holder section by @bobleesj, with images taken by Guoliagn Hu